Kemystra/frontendmentor-url-shortening-master/README.md

 4. `::after` and `::before` pseudoelements can only be applied on "container" elements like `div`.
 Learned this the hard way when making the error message for the URL input!

+5. CORS lol.
+CleanURI API does not have the necessary CORS headers.
+I used a local proxy server for this challenge.

 ### Continued development

 ### Useful resources